Fangjun-Li/Fangjun-Li.github.io/_research/research-1.md

 ![Editing a markdown file for a talk](/images/IJCAI24-04.png) *An overview of directional and distance spatial relationships: The left image displays the room's spatial divisions.
 The middle image displays both directional and distance-based relationships among objects from a top-down view.
 The right image illustrates directional relations as seen from a north-facing perspective.*

-## Creating Reasoning Story, Questions and Answers
+### Creating Reasoning Story, Questions and Answers
-Our benchmark offers a variety of stories with varying levels of complexity, accomplished by adjusting two key parameters: \( n \) for object selection and \( p_1 \) for constraint determination.
+Our benchmark offers a variety of stories with varying levels of complexity, accomplished by adjusting two key parameters: `$n$` for object selection and `$p_1$` for constraint determination.

 ![Editing a markdown file for a talk](/images/IJCAI24-05.png)